-To become an influencer, one needs to understand how other people think about things.
-Therefore, one must develop good judgment not to get caught up with trends that will only lead to disappointment later on.
+One must understand how other people think about things to become an influencer.
+Therefore, one must develop good judgment not to go with trends that will only lead to disappointment later.

 12) Don’t Call Yourself an “influencer.”

-It’s sad to note that most people who call themselves influencers don’t know what it takes to be authentic.
-They jump into simply to earn an income.
-This is the reason (in Nigeria), calling yourself an influencer is synonymous with being unemployed.
+Sadly, most people who call themselves influencers don’t know what it takes to be authentic.
+They jump in simply to earn an income.
+This is why (in Nigeria) calling yourself an influencer is synonymous with being unemployed.

 Genuine influencers may be famous for being influential, but they don’t like to be people referring to them as influencers.

 So how do you know if your work is good enough for you to be an influencer?
-If you are disciplined and you work hard enough, eventually, people will search for you.
-You will start getting feedback about what you do and how it influences others.
+People will eventually search for you if you are disciplined and work hard.
+You will start getting feedback about your actions and how they influence others.

 13) It’s Difficult Being an Influencer

 We often see influencers as very successful at what they do because they have many followers or fans who love them for their work.
 But is that true?
 There are many reasons you might not get much attention from your audience.